victormln/laravel-tactician/readme.md

 artisan make:tactician:handler Foo
 ```

-This will create FooCommand and FooHandler and place them in the app/CommandBus/Commands and app/CommandBus/Handlers respectively
+This will create FooCommand and FooCommandHandler and place them in the app/CommandBus/Commands and app/CommandBus/Handlers respectively

 To run both at once